alexandru/scala-best-practices/sections/4-concurrency-parallelism.md

 blocking calls on that, leaving the application's thread-pool to deal with CPU-bound stuff.

-So you could do initialize this second execution context like:
+So you could initialize this second execution context like:

 ```scala
 import java.util.concurrent.Executors